prasadshreyas/mime-image-editor/README.md

 ### Controller

-The controller is responsible for the communication between the model and the view.
+The CLIController is responsible for the communication between the model and the view.
 It is also responsible for the execution of the commands.

 ![Controller](res/Controller.png)

 Every command is a class that implements the `Command` interface.
 The `Command` interface has a single method `execute()`.
-The `execute()` method is called by the controller when the user enters a command.
-The `execute()` method is responsible for executing the command and returning the result to the controller.
+The `execute()` method is called by the CLIController when the user enters a command.
+The `execute()` method is responsible for executing the command and returning the result to the CLIController.